aibyomkar/AI_Trip_Planner/README.md

+> ⚠️ **Disclaimer**: This project is based on the tutorial and original work by [Krish Naik](https://www.youtube.com/@KrishNaik) and the code from [sunnysavita10/AI_Trip_Planner](https://github.com/sunnysavita10/AI_Trip_Planner).
+I followed it for learning and educational purposes and just named it 'Roamio' because It felt cool.

 # 🌍 Roamio - AI Trip Planner By Omkar

 **Roamio** is a full-stack AI web app that uses technologies like Groq and LangGraph to generate detailed travel itineraries based on a user’s prompt.
 It features a Streamlit-powered frontend and a FastAPI backend, both deployed live and kept running with uptime monitoring.